 Inviting your bookkeeper to work on your accounts payable process

 You’ve completed a purchase order from a vendor and you need your bookkeeper to action some of the steps in your Accounts Payable process.
 Your bookkeeper doesn’t need everyday access to Process Street, and you’ve previously added them as a guest to your organization.
-You can assign them to the tasks you need them to complete once the checklist has been run, or you can assign them to the whole checklist and ask them to fill out the specific tasks you need.
+You can assign them to the tasks you need them to complete once the checklist has been run, or you can assign them to the whole checklist and ask them to fill out all the tasks.

-Pro Tip: You can use Stop Tasks on our Standard plan, to only send notifications to the bookkeeper when the previous task has been checked off.
+Pro Tip: You can use Stop Tasks (available on our Standard plan) to only send notifications to the bookkeeper when the previous task has been checked off.
 This means they are able to come in and complete their tasks at the time you need them.

 Asking your maintenance person to update on a job they’ve completed

 You’re a property manager with a busy schedule and you’ve heard that your maintenance contact has completed some work at one of your owners’ properties.
 Keeping the owner up to date with everything that’s been done is crucial to maintaining your relationship, so you need your maintenance person to submit details of the work undertaken, with photos and videos so that you can pass these on to the owner.
 You run a maintenance report checklist, where all these details can be uploaded, and assign your maintenance person to that checklist so that they have ownership of the process.
 You can also communicate with them via the comments field at the bottom of each task.

 How to collaborate using share links